berty38/BMatchingSolver/README.txt

 Compile the software by using the makefile in the "Release" directory, which will create a binary BMatchingSolver program.
 Or if you wish to use the static methods in the BMatchingLibrary as a dynamic library, use the makefile in "Shared Library", which creates a dylib file.
+Alternatively, this repository is an Eclipse project, which can be imported into your workspace.

 See the "html" directory for documentation.